HappyFrowl/documentation/Linux/SystemAdministration.md

 * `fuser` - file user
     * Display process IDs currently using files or sockets
+    * `fuser -c /home/` - Print the PID of every process that's using a file or directory on the provided filesystem, plus a series of letter codes that show the nature of the activity

 * `top`
   * Display Linux processes